rocky-linux/documentation/docs/guides/file_sharing/glusterfs.md

 GlusterFS is a distributed file system.

-It allows for storage of large amount of data distributed across clusters of servers with a very high availability.
+It allows storing large amounts of data distributed across clusters of servers with very high availability.

 It is composed of a server part to be installed on all the nodes of the server clusters.